gargmegham/ServcyLanding/content/blogs/how-to-find-and-land-your-first-freelance-gig.md

 Recall the tale of Aladdin?
 Remember how the magical phase, 'Open Sesame,' opened the cave, revealing untold treasures?
 Well, that's exactly how your resume acts as in the eyes of a client - a key to your freelancing treasure chest.

 Jake, at first, hesitated.
 His resume seemed scanty, but he realized it was all about perspective.
-Checkout this reddit thread on [how to write a resume](https://www.reddit.com/r/Resume/comments/kraiam/how_do_you_fluff_up_a_resume).
 He started listing all his accomplishments, no matter how irrelevant they seemed to the gig.
 He displayed a broad range of skills, showcasing his adaptability.

 After a few attempts, Jake made it.
 He got his first gig!
 He poured every ounce of dedication into his work, delivering beyond expectations, thus paving the way for repeated business.